Multivariate LSTM-FCNs for Time Series Classification: Introduction

-Time series data is used in various fields of studies, ranging from weather readings to psychological signals \cite{kadous2002temporal,sharabiani2017efficient}.
+Time series data is used in various fields of studies, ranging from weather readings to psychological signals \cite{kadous2002temporal,sharabiani2017efficient,kehagias1997predictive, cui2015complex}.
 A time series is a sequence of data points in a time domain, typically in a uniform interval \cite{wang2016effective}.
 There is a significant increase of time series data being collected by sensors \cite{spiegel2011pattern}.
-A time series dataset can be univariate, where a sequence of measurements from the same variable are collected, or multivariate, where sequence of measurements from multiple variables are collected \cite{prieto2015stacking}.
+A time series dataset can be univariate, where a sequence of measurements from the same variable are collected, or multivariate, where a sequence of measurements from multiple variables or sensors are collected \cite{prieto2015stacking}.
 Over the past decade, multivariate time series classification has received significant interest.
-Some of the applications where multivariate time series classification is used are in healthcare, activity recognition, object recognition, and action recognition \cite{fu2015human,geurts2001pattern,pavlovic1999time}.
-In this paper, we propose two deep learning models that outperform existing state of the art algorithms.
+Multivariate time series classifications are applied in healthcare \cite{kang2014bayesian}, phoneme classification \cite{graves2005framewise}, activity recognition, object recognition, and action recognition \cite{fu2015human,geurts2001pattern,pavlovic1999time, yu2015real}.
+In this paper, we propose two deep learning models that outperform existing algorithms.

 Several time series classification algorithms have been developed over the years.
-Distance based methods along with k-nearest neighbors have proven to be successful in classifying multivariate time series \cite{orsenigo2010combining}.
-Plenty of research indicates Dynamic Time Warping (DTW) as the best distance based measure to use along k-NN \cite{seto2015multivariate}.
+Distance-based methods along with k-nearest neighbors have proven to be successful in classifying multivariate time series \cite{orsenigo2010combining}.
+Plenty of research indicates Dynamic Time Warping (DTW) as the best distance-based measure to use along k-NN \cite{seto2015multivariate}.